 Photo © The Hug & Pint

-The Hug and Pint is a vegan bar, eatery and music venue in Glasgow’s west end whose aim is to provide “The Friendliest Atmosphere in Scotland”.
+The Hug and Pint is a vegetarian bar, eatery and music venue in Glasgow’s west end whose aim is to provide “The Friendliest Atmosphere in Scotland”.

 It offers a huge range of craft beers and ciders, spirits and wine selection, all sourced from local producers where possible.

-Not only is it the place to go to listen to music and enjoy a cold beverage, but they also claim the menu is unlike anything else you’ll find in Glasgow.
+Not only is it the place to go to listen to music and enjoy a cold beverage, but they also offer a veg-heavy fast food-inspired menu in collaboration with Rafa’s.

 With a love for live music, they regularly feature both well-established and up-and-coming local artists, so is the place to go if you love music and vegan nosh.